xiaolin-han/MS3-method/README.md

 For more details about the algorithm, please refer to our article.
 Citation:
-X. Han, H. Zhang, J. Xue and W. Sun, "A Spectral-spatial Jointed Spectral Super-resolution and Its Application to HJ-1A Satellite Images," IEEE Geoscience and Remote Sensing Letters, 2021.
+X. Han, H. Zhang, J. -H. Xue and W. Sun, "A Spectral–Spatial Jointed Spectral Super-Resolution and Its Application to HJ-1A Satellite Images," in IEEE Geoscience and Remote Sensing Letters, vol. 19, pp. 1-5, 2022, Art no. 5505905, doi: 10.1109/LGRS.2021.3073501

 Our related articles:
 [1] X. Han, J. Yu, J. Luo,and W. Sun, "Hyperspectral and multispectral image fusion using cluster-based multi-branch BP neural networks", Remote Sensing, vol. 11, no. 10, pp. 1173, 2019.